chrisnoonan98675/site/xl-deploy/concept/xl-deploy-puppet-plugin.markdown

 For information about Puppet requirements and the configuration items (CIs) that the plugin supports, refer to the [Puppet Plugin Reference](/xl-deploy/latest/xld-puppet-plugin/index.html).

+**Important:** In XL Deploy 6.0.2 and later, the Puppet plugin includes the functionality that was previously implemented by the [XL Deploy Provision Puppet plugin](/xl-deploy/concept/xl-deploy-provision-puppet-plugin.html).

 ## Features

 * Apply manifest file for provisioning using `puppet apply` command.